Are there currently class-action hip replacement lawsuits?

 The Statute of Limitations for Hip Replacement Lawsuits

-If you think you or a loved one may be suffering from complications associated with a MoM hip replacement, it’s critical to start your lawsuit as soon as possible.
+If you think you or a loved one may be suffering from complications associated with a hip replacement, it’s critical to start your lawsuit as soon as possible.
 The amount of time you have to file your hip replacement lawsuit varies from state to state, but in most, it’s one or two years from the time you learn about your health issues.
 However, hip replacement manufacturers will argue the statute of limitations begins the day they voluntarily removed their defective devices from the marketplace.
 That may significantly shorten the statute of limitations, since your side effects can take several months or years to manifest.
 It’s critical to call a hip replacement attorney as soon as possible to help formally record this timeframe.

 What compensation can I get from a hip replacement lawsuit?